Code-Institute-Submissions/dkeddie-MS2/README.md

 For Milestone Project Two, which requires the development of an interactive front-end site, users can may retrieve weather and other travel related information for a chosen destinations.

-The website utilises APIs from various sources, sometimes sharing that data to retrive data from other sources, and then presents the data in a simple UI based on a series of tiles.
+The website utilises APIs from various sources, sometimes sharing that data to retrieve data from other sources, and then presents the data in a simple UI based on a series of tiles.

 The website can be viewed [here](https://dkeddie.github.io/MS2/)